 Gregarious on fallen coniferous needles.
 Autumn.
+Widespread in the area covered and mostly common but less frequent in lowlands of western parts.
 Widely distributed and very common in southern parts of Norway.
+Often occuring in great numbers.
 Recorded north to Nordland County.
-See the records in The Norwegian Mycological Database.

 Pileus 5-20 mm across, conical to parabolical